beppu/mad-scientists-lab/ta/THINKING.md

 # Blog

+## 2020-03-26 I Forgot About Strategy State and a Review

+In the previous entry, my pseudocode had the strategy function both consume its past state and return a new state.
+I forgot to do this in the implementation I have today, but I may go back and fix it now before it's too late.
+It has state, but it's hidden behind closure variables, and that could make things harder for me in the future, so I'm definitely going to fix this.
+(Funnily enough, for the exchange state of my simulated exchange, I did the right thing.)

+### Review Time

+I've written a lot of code since 3/10.
+Let's see what I've got.

+A simulted exchange took a little over a week to implement.
+For some reason, I thought it was going to be easier to do than it really was.
+Next, I thought I could implement strategies, but I discovered some deficiencies that needed to be addressed first.

+The analysis that I'm able to do via the scripts in bin/ were implemented in a way that wasn't reusable, so I spent some time creating an analysis/ directory and porting over the code that looks at InvertedMarketData and analyzes it.
+This was straightforward, because the hard work had already been done months prior, and it was mostly an exercise in code reorganization.
+I also got the chance to do some minor clean ups.

+The next deficiency I discovered was speed.  `Array.prototype.unshift` severely degrades in performance as the size of an array grows.
+I didn't notice it until I tried to feed `bin/backtest` hundreds of thousands of 1m candles.
+I have a few million of those downloaded, but I don't think I even made it to the first million before I did my optimization work.

+To solve this, I had to make something that behaved like an array but had a fast unshift.
+To do this, I learned about and used [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) for the first time.
+It's about as close to operator overloading you can get in Javascript, and I made something I called `InvertedSeries` which implements the subset of `Array` that I needed and most importantly has a fast `.unshift` method which was implemented with a `.push` under the hood.
+It was quite clever, and I'm very proud of it.
+It took about a day and half to do.

+#### Now can I write a strategy?

+I think I can, but what I found myself doing today is writing research strategies that run in the backtesting system but don't execute trades.
+I'm doing more market analysis to see things like what divergence confluences actually existed.
+I think this knowledge will help me when I write a strategy that issues orders when these confluences are detected.

+I also have another research strategy for tuning my divergence detecting code.
+My initial pass at detecting divergences through the backtesting system revealed a lot of false positives that I'd like to minimize.
+Thus, I wrote a strategy that emits debug info as it detects divergences so that I can find parameters for those functions that are more accurate.

+I may take a little break from divergences though.
+I think it's time to write a real strategy that issues orders, and I think it'll be MovingAverageSR.
+While watching the markets, I've become fascinated by the 960 SMA on all timeframes, and I'd like to see how it performs as support and resistance.
+It'll be my first real strategy since it's easy enough to implement compared to DivergenceConfluence.

+I need to develop a feeling for what it's like to issue orders and have them filled or not filled, and have a strategy react accordingly.
+I will probably learn a lot from this exercise.

+#### In other news

+California went into lockdown since 3/19 due to the coronavirus hysteria.
+Stores are low on food and out of paper products like toilet paper and paper towels.
+People have been told to stay at home and not go to work.
+The market's funking tanked too.
+3/12 was the worst day.
+Donald Trump announced that entry from Europe would be temporarily banned, and everything went into a freefall after that.
+Too bad I didn't have a short position.
+(That's part of why I'm building this system.)

 ## 2020-03-10 Progress on Automated Trading

 Almost out of necessity, I've started taking auotmated trading more seriously in